vvaltchev/tfblib/README.md

 Compatibility
 --------------

-`Tfblib` has been designed to work on the Linux kernel, on any hardware.
-It has been tested on x86 and on ARM machines (Raspberry Pi 3).
-It addition to that, it has been tested to work on [Tilck](https://github.com/vvaltchev/tilck), which is a small Linux-compatible kernel.
+`Tfblib` has been designed to work on the `Linux` kernel, on any hardware.
+It has been tested on `x86` and on `ARM` machines (Raspberry Pi 3).
+It addition to that, it works on [Tilck](https://github.com/vvaltchev/tilck), which is a small Linux compatible kernel.

 ![Tetris on Tilck](other/tetris.png)